SkylineCommunications/dataminer-docs/connector-help/connector_help/PacketLight_PL-2000.md

 # PacketLight PL-2000

 The PacketLight PL-2000 is an advanced multi-protocol, multi-rate muxponder.
-This driver is used to monitor/control this device via SNMP.
+This connector is used to monitor/control this device via SNMP.

 ## About